 11. Preheat the Oven.
 Ten minutes before baking, preheat the oven to 180°C (350°F).

-12. Bake.
-Cook the crucian carp for 20-30 minutes in a small baking dish until the top is golden and the aroma is irresistible.
+12. Bake the crucian carp in a small dish for 20-30 minutes, until the top turns golden and the aroma fills the air.

 Serve with cherry tomatoes and a sprinkle of fresh herbs for decoration.
 Enjoy this elegant dish with family or friends!